Vinayakteli22/QuizApp/README.md

-# QuizCraft 🧠✨
+# Quizzer 🧠✨
 ### A Timed Programming Language Quiz App

-QuizCraft is an Android application designed to help users test their knowledge of programming languages.
+Quizzer is an Android application designed to help users test their knowledge of programming languages.
 With a dynamic quiz interface, built-in timer, and automatic result display, QuizCraft offers an engaging way to learn and assess your coding skills.

 ---